 Ninety-percent of why this scene works so well is because of the music.
 In my opinion “Up” has the best soundtrack out of any of the Pixar movies.

 I really loves seeing the people’s reactions to the floating house.
 My favorite shot in the scene is the one where the house flies past the child’s window.

 Carl’s floating house: perhaps the best retirement plan ever executed.

 5. Crossing The Marigold Bridge – COCO

-Seeing this shot in theater for the first time was one of the my favorites from 2017.
-I don’t I saw any trailers for the movie, so this was indeed the first time I ever saw this shot.
+Seeing this shot in the movie theater for the first time was one of the my favorites from 2017.
+I don’t think I saw any trailers for the movie, so this was indeed the first time I ever saw this shot.

 I couldn’t imagine how much work went into this shot!
 Kudos to the animators of this movie.

 4. Bo Peep Says Goodbye To Woody – TOY STORY 4